urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 developer_solution: "

 Some background processing scenarios are no more possible with Doze mode.
 For example low battery sensor logging using sensor batching is no more possible due to the 9 minute limit on consecutive alarms.
-The only workaround is keeping a partial wake lock all the time which means daramatically more battery is consumed for the same job.
+The only workaround is keeping a partial wake lock all the time which means dramatically more battery is consumed for the same job.

 Or a nasty hack to schedule a user-visible alarm though the setAlarmClock() method which can trigger more often.